YashdalfTheGray/cluster-cleanup/README.md

 Additionally, this also takes initialized clients for ECS and CloudFormation if you don't want `ClusterCleanup` to create new clients.

-The `deleteClusterAndResources` function can optionally take an object with a single property called `verbose` which will log out every event coming from cluster manager.
+The `deleteClusterAndResources` function can optionally take an object with the following properties

+- a property called `verbose` which will log out every event coming from cluster cleanup process, defaults to `false`
+- a property called `waiterTimeoutMs` which is the timeout in milliseconds for the AWS SDK waiter to wait for the CloudFormation stack to be deleted, defaults to 10 minutes
+- a property called `waiterPollMinDelayMs` which is the minimum delay in milliseconds between each run of `cloudformation::describeStacks` with the stack being deleted, defaults to 30 seconds
+- a property called `stackEventsPollIntervalMs` which is the interval in milliseconds between each run of `cloudformation::describeStackEvents` for the stack being deleted, defaults to 30 seconds

+We call `cloudformation::describeStackEvents` so that we can get information on the cleanup of the resources specified by the stack.
+We set up a waiter that uses `cloudformation::describeStacks` to wait for the stack being deleted.

 ## Events